pulumi/workshops/cloudflare-pulumi/README.md

 Add GitHub Actions to deploy our infra on our behalf.

 - Go over the `branch.yml` and `main.yml` actions.
-- Open a PR and make a commit to trigget the pipeline.
+- Open a PR and make a commit to trigger the pipeline.
 - Merge the PR to trigger the `up` action.